Home » Autism Health and Medical Info » Exploring Pica in Autism: Causes, Symptoms, and Management

 • The cause of your child’s desire to ingest inedible objects: Children with pica often eat non-food items for sensory reasons, such as taste or texture.

-Potential Causes of Pica in Autism
+What Causes Pica in Autistic Children?

 JJ Medicine, a medical resident presenting pica facts.